 Administrative Fellows Program

 To nurture a talented and diverse staff by providing enhanced access to professional development resources and networks to prepare them to become leaders in promoting more inclusive communities within higher education, the Office of Institutional Equity and Diversity sponsors the Administrative Fellows Program.
-Applications for the third cohort of Administrative Fellows will launch in the Spring of 2019 with the cohort anticipated to start at the end of Summer 2019.
+Applications for the third cohort of Administrative Fellows will launch on July 16th with the cohort anticipated to start in September 2019.